-Students MUST meet with their advisor every semester either in person or by phone to plan and evaluate their program of studies.
+Students MUST meet with their advisor every semester either in person or by Zoom/phone to plan and evaluate their program of studies.
 Many classes are offered only once a year during a specific semester while some are offered only every two years.
 Thus, it is imperative that students plan carefully so they make continuous progress and do not delay their internship.
 Students are strongly discouraged from self-advising or peer advising if they do not meet with faculty on a semester basis to plan coursework.
 This will jeopardize planning for internship as students will not be familiar with regular changes in the schedule.
-This is especially important as our university adjusts to the COVID-19 pandemic.